MarcoDDM/conference-web/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank to my coding partners.
-Also thank you to
+Also thank you to Cindy Shin for the original design.

+You can know more about her work in the following url:

+<a href="https://www.behance.net/adagio07">Cindy Shin in Behance</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>